Oatmeal with raspberry in a bowl

-Eating fruit does more than just satisfy your need for something sweet and tasty
+Eating fruit does more than satisfy your need for something sweet and tasty

 A study published in 2018 shows that when you eat up to 30 different types of plants per week, you can positively boost your gut microbiome.

-When you have a healthy gut, you feel better, think clearer, eliminate your chances of developing disease, boost immunity, and increase your mental health.
+When you have a healthy gut, not only do you feel better, think clearer and eliminate your chances of developing disease, boost immunity – but your mental health also increases.
 Eating more plant sources of food every day keeps your gut healthy and happy.
-As the saying goes, a happy gut is a happy life!

-Fruit consumption is one way to greatly increase the amount of fibre, minerals and antioxidants you consume daily.
-I love eating fruit because they are very portable, are a versatile snack, and you can use them in many different dishes too.
+I love eating fruit because they are very portable, are a very versatile snack and you can use them in many different dishes too.
 Who’s to say that you can’t add strawberries to your salads for extra flavour and deliciousness?

 One: Cut up an apple for your mid-morning snack